juri/dear-diary/README.md

 ### Adding a diary entry

-To add a diary entry, run `ddiary` without any extra parameters (other than possibly `--name` or `--path`, see above.)
+To add a diary entry, run `ddiary` without any extra parameters (other than possibly `--name` or `--path`, see above), or use the `add` subcommand with `ddiary add`.
 It will try to find a suitable editor to use in the `VISUAL` or `EDITOR` environment variables and if both are undefined, it will try to read the new entry from the standard input.

+You can force standard input with `ddiary add --stdin`, and you can override the current date with the `--date` option: `ddiary add --date "2020-07-01 10:00 +0000"`.

 ### Listing diary entries